dddpaul/spring-cloud-config-server/README.md

 ## Usage
 ```
-docker run -it --name=spring-cloud-config-server \
-      -p 8888:8888 \
+docker run -p 8888:8888 dddpaul/spring-cloud-config-server
-      -v </path/to/config>:/config \
-      dddpaul/spring-cloud-config-server
 ```

-#### Parameters
-* `-p 8888` Server port
-* `-v /config` Mounted configuration

 ###  Configuring Spring Cloud Config Server
 Spring Cloud Config Server is a normal Spring Boot application, it can be configured through all the ways a Spring Boot application can be configured.
 You may use environment variables or you can mount configuration in the provided volume.
-The configuration file must be named **application** and may be a properties or yaml file.
+The configuration file must be named **configserver** and may be a properties or yaml file.
 See the [Spring Boot documentation](http://docs.spring.io/spring-boot/docs/current/reference/htmlsingle/#boot-features-external-config) for further information on how to use and configure Spring Boot.

 #### Configuration examples
 ```
 # Using a mounted config Directory
-docker run -it -p 8888:8888 \
+docker run -p 8888:8888 -v /path/to/config/dir:/config dddpaul/spring-cloud-config-server
-      -v /path/to/config/dir:/config \
-      dddpaul/spring-cloud-config-server

 # Using a mounted application.yml
-docker run -it -p 8888:8888 \
+docker run -p 8888:8888 -v /path/to/application.yml:/config/application.yml dddpaul/spring-cloud-config-server
-      -v /path/to/application.yml:/config/application.yml \
-      dddpaul/spring-cloud-config-server

 # Configure through environment variables without a configuration file
-docker run -it -p 8888:8888 \
+docker run -p 8888:8888 \
       -e SPRING_CLOUD_CONFIG_SERVER_GIT_URI=https://github.com/spring-cloud-samples/config-repo \
       dddpaul/spring-cloud-config-server

 # Configure through command line arguments without a configuration file
-docker run -it -p 8888:8888 \
+docker run -p 8888:8888 dddpaul/spring-cloud-config-server \
-      dddpaul/spring-cloud-config-server \
       --spring.cloud.config.server.git.uri=https://github.com/spring-cloud-samples/config-repo
 ```
 #### Verify Samples Above